-*** Disclaimer: We believe all the information in this article was correct at the time it was published however, regulations in Vietnam change often so we urge travelers to not rely solely on the information in this blog post when planning their trip to Vietnam.
-We cannot be held responsible for any lost monies or travel time due to any incorrect information. ***
+*** Disclaimer: We believe all the information in this article was correct at the time it was published, however, regulations in Vietnam change often so we urge travelers to not rely solely on the information in this blog post when planning their trip to Vietnam.
+We cannot be held responsible for any lost monies or travel time due to incorrect information. ***

 So, you’re thinking about Vietnam as your next holiday destination?

 Great choice!
 It is a wonderful country, full of equally wonderful people!
 Whether you’re interested in food, culture, adventure or just relaxing by the beach, Vietnam has something for everyone!

 Before you rush online to book your plane or bus ticket, however, you should make sure you do your research to ensure you get the most out of your adventure.
 One of the first things that you will need to find out is if you need to obtain a Vietnam Visa.
 Most travelers to Vietnam will need to get a visa before being allowed into the country; there are some exceptions.

 If you hold a passport from one of these 6 countries, and your stay is 30 days or less, then you do not require a visa to enter Vietnam:

 *** All foreign travelers flying direct to Phu Quoc Island are also given a 30 day Visa Exemption.
 If you plan on traveling to the mainland however, and you are not holding a visa exempt passport, then you will need to obtain an embassy issued Visa or VOA ***